sunz1e/gogogo/Notes.md

 ```
 - Creating methods for the structs.
 Go doesn't have classes but you can attach methods to the structs.
 When you do so you add a `receiver` to the method. which is basically reference to the struct this method being called upon.
 - You add a `receiver` to the method by add it as a param after `func` keyword and before method's name and params. for example. `func (v Vertex) Abs() float64` is a method with a `receiver` of type `Vertex` and it takes not arg and returns a `float`.
-- inside the method. you can access the `struct` which is calling this method using `v`
+- inside the method. you can access the `struct` which is calling this method using `v` but you can only read the values. if you need to change the receiever you must get the pointer type.
 - like this `v := Vertex{3, 4} and v.Abs()`
 - Methods are just functions with a receiver. you could write a function like `func Abs(v Vertex) float64` but then you would do `Abs(v)` not `v.Abs()`
 - You can declare a method on non-struct types, too. for example for a `float`.
 Notice that we first define a type of float and then we define a method on it.